Graphene Zero-Bias Sub-Terahertz Turnkey Detector with Above 43 GHz Bandwidth: Device Characterization

 We first verified the device characteristics through DC electrical measurements.
-The measured DC IV curve shows a graphene resistance of about 1 kOhm, which increases by roughly 50 Ohm under THz illumination, as shown in Fig.\ref{Fig1} d.
+The measured DC IV curve shows a graphene resistance of about 1 kOhm, which increases by roughly 100 Ohm under THz illumination, as shown in Fig.\ref{Fig1} d.

+{To evaluate the detection characteristics, we performed direct detection measurements of the graphene detector using a backward-wave oscillator (BWO) as the radiation source.
 Importantly, we observe zero-bias photovoltage, as expected.
-Subsequent high-frequency measurements were performed with zero current applied to the channel.
+The device was illuminated at a frequency of 129.2 GHz with an incident power of 4 mW at the source.
+Considering optical path losses, the effective power incident on the detector was estimated to be approximately 2 mW.
+The voltage responsivity of the graphene detector, defined as $r_V = V_{ph}/P_{i}$, where $V_{ph}$ is the measured photovoltage and $P_{i}$ is the incident power, was found to be about 5 V/W under zero-bias conditions.
+When a bias current was applied to the graphene channel, the responsivity increased to nearly 20 V/W (see Fig.~\ref{Fig2}, b).}

+{Another key characteristic of the detector is the noise-equivalent power (NEP), which quantifies the minimum detectable signal power constrained by the noise level.
+NEP is defined as $NEP = s_V/rV$, where $s_V$ is the noise spectral density and $r_V$ is detector responsivity.
+Unlike responsivity, NEP is independent of the measurement mode (photovoltage or photocurrent) and thus serves as a more universal figure of merit.
+We measured the noise spectral density of our photodetector using selective nanovoltmeter Unipan 233.
+In the zero-bias regime, the measured noise spectral density agrees well with the expected thermal noise level of the graphene channel $\sqrt{4kTR}$ (see Supporting Information), while the noise increases as expected with the applied current bias. }

+{ The minimum achieved NEP of the detector is 0.56 nW/$Hz^{0.5}$ at a current bias of 5 $\mu$A, while at zero bias regime the NEP is 0.68 nW/$Hz^{0.5}$, as shown in Fig.~\ref{Fig2}, b.
+Although this value is approximately one order of magnitude higher than the best reported room‑temperature graphene detectors~\cite{Ludwig2024,Soundarapandian2026}, the performance of our device can be improved through gate‑voltage tuning.}

+{To further characterize the detector properties, we performed frequency-dependent measurements of antenna-coupled graphene detector in 100-200 GHz frequency range (see Fig.~\ref{Fig2} c).
+These measurements agree well with the calculated antenna parameters under a 1~k$\Omega$ load (see Fig.~\ref{Fig2} c and d).}